josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 <code-example header="src/app/app.module.ts" path="bootstrapping/src/app/app.module.ts" region="declarations"></code-example>

 Now you could use your `ItemDirective` in a component.
-This example uses `AppModule`, but you'd do it the same way for a feature module.
+This example uses `AppModule`, but you would do it the same way for a feature module.
 For more about directives, see [Attribute Directives](guide/attribute-directives) and [Structural Directives](guide/structural-directives).
-You'd also use the same technique for [pipes](guide/pipes) and components.
+You would also use the same technique for [pipes](guide/pipes) and components.

 Remember, components, directives, and pipes belong to one module only.
 You only need to declare them once in your application because you share them by importing the necessary modules.